Torso of a Hoplite Warrior

 Hoplites were citizen-soldiers of Ancient Greek city-states who were primarily armed with spears and shields.
 Hoplite soldiers utilized the phalanx formation to be effective in a war with fewer soldiers than the enemy.
 The phalanx formation discouraged the soldiers from acting alone, for this would compromise the formation.
 The hoplites were primarily represented by free citizens who were able to afford the bronze armor suit and weapons.
 Hoplites were not professional soldiers and often lacked sufficient military training.
 However, some states did maintain a small élite professional unit, known as the “chosen.”
 In the modern Hellenic Army, the word hoplite is used to refer to an infantryman.

 The Greek Phalanx

 In the 8th or 7th century BC, Greek armies adopted a military innovation known as the phalanx formation.
 The formation proved successful in defeating the Persians when employed by the Athenians at the Battle of Marathon in 490 BC.
 The Persian archers who fought in the Battle of Marathon failed because their bows were too weak for their arrows to penetrate the wall of Greek shields that made up the phalanx formation.
 The Greeks also employed the phalanx in the Second Greco-Persian War.

-The rich upper-class hoplites typically had a bronze cuirass, which was a rigid metal cover for the torso, of either the bell or muscled variety as in this statue.
-Also a bronze helmet with cheekplates, as well as greaves or the legs and other body armour.
-The heavily armoured Hoplite armour passed down in families since it was expensive to manufacture.
-Their armour was made of full bronze, weighing nearly 32 kilograms.
+The rich upper-class hoplites typically had a bronze cuirass, which was a rigid metal cover for the torso, of either the bell or muscled variety, as in this statue.
+Also, a bronze helmet with cheek plates, as well as greaves or the legs and other body armor.
+The heavily armored Hoplite armor passed down in families since it was expensive to manufacture.
+Their armor was made of full bronze, weighing nearly 32 kilograms.